IsaacGuan/Voronoi-Delaunay/README.md

 For Deriving Voronoi diagram, I used a data structure of storing each point with a triangle list containing all the triangles incident on it.
 Thus, by traversing the triangle lists of the two end points, I can directly find the two adjacent triangles of a certain Delaunay edge and connect the centers of their circumcircles.
 As Delaunay triangulation is a planar graph, the procedure of finding adjacent triangles takes constant time and the total time of generating Voronoi diagram is O(n).

+In addition, I also wrote another version that shows the Bowyer-Watson algorithm step by step in [the animation branch](https://github.com/IsaacGuan/Voronoi-Delaunay/tree/animation) of this repository.

 ![voronoi-delaunay](/voronoi-delaunay.bmp)